chengzhongshan/Py4LongReadRNASeq/README.md

 ## 3. Reference Genome

 - Download hg38 reference and annotation (GENCODE or Ensembl).
+You can download from  https://zenodo.org/records/10091914.

 ---